Foreign trade of India: Non-tariff barriers

+Relations with WTO

+India has been one of the most active users of the World Trade Organization's dispute settlement mechanism since its establishment in 1995.
+As of As of August 2026, there are nine trade disputes pending against India.
+The disputes involve production-linked incentives, tariffs on information and communication technology products, safeguard measures for certain iron and steel products, and support to the sugar industry.

+As per the WTO database on dispute settlement, which lists 646 total disputes, India has initiated 24 cases and has been a respondent in 34 cases.
+It has participated in 187 cases as a third party, making it an interested party in over one-third of cases.
+Scholars have alleged that India is a force for obstruction at the WTO, partnering with different groups of countries and disrupting the organization.

+Both developing and developed countries have accused India of holding up the WTO reform process.
+Being the only dissenter, the country had blocked the historic Trade Facilitation Agreement in 2014.
+In July 2023, along with Turkey and South Africa, India blocked the Investment Facilitation for Development agreement.
+In March 2026, after South Africa and Turkey withdrew their objections, it remained the only country to oppose the IFD agreement.

 Trade in services

-As of 2023, India is the seventh largest exporter of commercial services in the world, accounting for 4.6% of global trade in services.
-India's service exports grew by 27%.
-In September, India's prominent services industry experienced an acceleration in growth, buoyed by robust demand in the sector.
+As of 2023, India is the seventh-largest exporter of commercial services in the world, accounting for 4.6% of global trade in services.
+India's service exports grew by 27% in FY 2023.
+In September 2023, India's services industry accelerated, helped by robust demand in the sector.
 A recent survey also indicated that businesses displayed the highest level of optimism in over nine years.
-According to S&P Global's India services purchasing managers' index, there was an increase to 61.0 last month from August's figure of 60.1.
+According to S&P Global's India services purchasing managers' index, the index rose to 61.0 in September 2023, compared to 60.1 in the preceding month.
 This surpassed projections in a Reuters poll, which had anticipated a slight dip to 59.5.

 The spectrum of India's services exports encompasses a diverse array of sectors, ranging from information technology (IT) to the provision of medical services by professionals overseas.
-The RBI, while not providing monthly disaggregated data on services exports, periodically releases a classification of such exports as part of its quarterly balance of payment data.
+The RBI, while not providing monthly disaggregated data on services exports, periodically releases a classification of such exports as part of its quarterly balance of payments data.
 This classification encompasses transport, travel, construction, insurance and pensions, financial services, telecommunications, computer and information services, as well as personal, cultural, recreational services, among other business services.

 Within India's services export landscape, software exports retain a dominant position.
 However, noteworthy is the recent surge in "other business services" exports, which constituted 24 percent of the total services exports in the initial nine months (April–December) of FY23.
 This marks a notable increase from the 19 percent reported in FY14.
 This category encompasses a range of services including legal services, accounting, auditing, book-keeping, tax consultancy services, management consulting, managerial and public relations services, as well as advertising, market research, and public opinion polling services.